bridgelessqiu/AntiCoordination---AAAI/README.md

-# Please see the file Appendix.pdf for the full proofs of Theorems in the paper
+# The file Appendix.pdf contains the full proofs of Theorems in the paper

 ## Directory structure
 - **heuristics**: contains code for system evolution and counting fixed points